The tale of House #265 is woven of love and builds a bridge between cultures

 This home will provide comfort and security for the family.

-The couple were also interested in learning all about the Buddhist ceremonies and the traditions of rural Cambodians.
+The couple was also interested in learning all about the Buddhist ceremonies and the traditions of rural Cambodians.
 Our social worker, Rorm helped explain what was taking place during the house blessing.

 Because the construction of the house was paced over two weeks it was perfect for our newest builder, Boun, to lead a build for the first time.